 While it is technically possible to project live images onto the huge projection screens, that feature is not for everybody.
 Most of the time, the videographers are following the newlyweds during the reception and in case you are caught in an unflattering position, there is no time to edit the live feed and you can face embarrassing situations.
 The same comment applies to photography.

-During your consultation with the AV specialist, they will mention the possibility of having dry ice or vapours floating over the dance floor to enhance the spotlight effect, please note that should you have a choreographed first dance, you need to be extra careful as dry ice makes the dance floor slippery.
+During your consultation with the AV specialist, they will mention the possibility of having dry ice or vapours floating to enhance the spotlight effect, please note that should you have a choreographed first dance, you need to be extra careful as dry ice makes the floor surface slippery.

 How do I know that?
 I shot so many times laying on the floor to catch a perfect angle that I learned to be cautious.

 I always suggest couples to allocate 5 minutes before the sunset and 5 minutes at night for a quick photo shoot.
 This is when we can create stunning images indoors or around this splendid venue.

 This special event marked our transition from DSLR equipment to mirrorless cameras.

 Our choice was dictated by the splendid image quality, the weight and sharpness of lenses.
 A lighter camera allows us to move faster and catch more moments: your mother crying, your grandmother dancing all night, etc.

 Here is a slideshow with highlights of Alexandra and Michael's special day.

 If you plan to exchange gifts, letters or any other surprises, please let us know so we can capture the moment you open them.
 Those photos are priceless!

 This perfect day was possible with the help of the following team: